jakeberv/avian_molecular_shifts/README.md

 generated in the course of analysis and which are called/loaded by the primary analysis script "constrained_species_tree.R".

-**mtDNA_supp_table.xlsx**

-Supplementary Table 3, as noted in the manuscript.
-This file describes assembly details for assembly and extraction of mtDNA genome data from the original AHE target capture data.
+**AHE_REASSEMBLY**

+This folder contains files related to assembly of the AHE dataset.

+**mtDNA_REASSEMBLY**

+This folder contains files related to assembly of the mtDNA dataset.

+**BMR**

+This folder contains scripts and files related to analysis of the BMR dataset.

+**janus_output**

+This folder contains the relevant results from janus (e.g.,input/output files)